UK Denies Vaccine Shortfall Will Slow Lockdown Easing Plan - UrduPoint

 The next phase of the inoculation campaign, covering people in their 40s, will have to be suspended until May, the letter said.

-"It's a very complex international supply chain and that does mean occasionally we will experience issues and that's what we've experienced right now," cabinet minister Robert Jenrick told Sky news.

-But the government was sticking to its target of offering a first dose to every adult by the end of July, ministers said, after Britain on Wednesday said it had surpassed 25 million jabs delivered.
+But British Prime Minister Boris Johnson -- who plans to visit India next month -- denied there was any export ban in place by the government in New Delhi, as it grapples with its own surge in Covid-19 cases.

+"The Indian government hasn't stopped any exports.
+There is a delay, as there is very frequently in vaccination programmes," he told a news conference, thanking the institute for its "heroic" performance so far.

-The government's phased easing of its third lockdown in England, which was imposed in January amid a winter surge in caseloads of Covid-19 and resulting deaths, hinges on the success of the inoculation drive.
+- 25 million vaccinated in UK - The UK government's phased easing of its third lockdown in England, which was imposed in January amid a winter surge in caseloads of Covid-19 and resulting deaths, hinges on the success of the inoculation drive.

-"There's no reason to believe the roadmap is affected by this temporary shortage in supply," Jenrick stressed of the relaxation plan.
+"There is no change to the next steps of the roadmap," stressed Johnson, who is due to get his own AstraZeneca jab on Friday.

+"We've now vaccinated over 25 million across our entire United Kingdom -- more than the entire population of many countries -- and our progress along the road to freedom continues unchecked.

+" Health Secretary Matt Hancock earlier said supply constraints were compounded by the need for Britain to retest a batch of 1.7 million doses already received.

+But he insisted to parliament: "To any member of the public who is watching, what I would say very clearly is that the vaccination programme is on track to meet the targets that we have set out."
+The government said it was sticking to its target of offering a first dose to every adult by the end of July.

-- EU threat - AstraZeneca's jab, developed with Oxford University, provides the bulk of Britain's campaign and a portion of its supply has been produced by the Serum Institute of India, the world's largest vaccine maker.
+- EU threat - AstraZeneca's jab, developed with Oxford University, provides the bulk of Britain's campaign and a large portion of its supply has been produced by the Serum Institute of India, the world's biggest vaccine maker.

-Health Secretary Matt Hancock confirmed "we have a delay in the scheduled arrival from the Serum Institute of India".

-But he stressed the vaccination campaign would continue at a lower pace next month especially for people receiving second doses.

 AstraZeneca said its "UK domestic supply chain is not experiencing any disruption", but made no mention of possible problems in India.